 If you have ever seen fields of corn growing, you probably know why this Dracaena is called Corn Plant.

 It has long slender leaves, very much like that of a stalk of corn.
-Unlike the actual corn, this tree can tolerate all levels of light except full sun.
+Unlike the actual corn, this tree can tolerate all levels of light except the full sun.

 Light Requirements